-From time to time you need to download a very large file in AWS S3.
+From time to time you need to upload a very large file to AWS S3.
 If this is not an issue for small files, the big files upload could be problematic.
-There is much more chance that the download will be interrupted, and once interrupted you have to upload it again from the beginning.
+There is much more chance that the precess will be interrupted, and once interrupted you have to upload it again from the beginning.

 The script creates chunk files in memory (tmpfs), that usually avaliable as /dev/shm.
 If your settings are different, then fix the script.

 The chunk size, that I've chose (10m) is probably small for you.
-I took this size in memory of the P2P protocols that have chunk size about 8-10m.
+I took this size after the P2P protocols that have chunk size about 8-10m.
 If you want to increase it, do it.

 You can pay attention to the variable UPLOAD_THREADS, which is not really used in this version.
 Loading occurs in one thread.